enasequence/read_docs/cli_07.md

 This submission level is for a metagenome assembly prior to binning from a sampled biome or collection of sampled biomes without attempt to separate taxa.

-If you are submitting a primary assembly, you only need to reference the **environmental** sample as the taxonomy of the organisms within the sample are still unknown.
+If you are submitting a primary assembly, you only need to reference the **environmental** sample as the taxonomy of the organisms within the assembly are still unknown.
 This means you are not required to pre-register any further samples.

 ### Binned metagenome

 This submission level is for a set of contigs or a genome assembly grouped into a single-taxon set.

-If you are submitting binned assemblies, you will need to submit an additional **binned** sample for each bin.
-This should be as specific in taxonomy as it can be and follow these additional [sample rules](faq_metagenomes.html).
+If you are submitting binned assemblies then you will need to submit an additional **binned** sample for each bin.
+This should be as specific in taxonomy as it can be and use the specific **ENA binned metagenome** checklist.

+For information about organism-level environmental taxonomy please see [here](faq_taxonomy.html#environmental-organism-level-taxonomy).

+Please make sure these **binned** samples correctly reference the **environmental** sample that the bin was derived from.
+This can be done from within the checklist using the mandatory “sample derived from” attribute.
+You should also reference the **environmental** sample in the description as one of the following:

+“This sample represents a metagenomic bin from the metagenomic sample ERSXXXXX”

+OR

+“This sample represents a metagenomic bin from the metagenomic run ERRXXXXX”

+If the assembly was derived from multiple samples or runs you can list these here with a comma separated list or range.

 ### Metagenome Assembled Genome (MAG)

 This submission level is for a single-taxon assembly based on one or more binned metagenomes asserted to be a close representation to an actual individual genome (that could match an already existing isolate or represent a novel isolate).

 There should only be one MAG submitted for each species within a biome.
 This can be determined using a de-replication step or by choosing the highest quality representative genome for each predicted species.

 If you are submitting MAGs then you will need to submit an additional **MAG** sample for each assembly.
-This should be as specific in taxonomy as it can be and use the specific MIMAGs checklist.
+This should be as specific in taxonomy as it can be and use the specific **GSC MIMAGs** checklist.

 Please make sure these **MAG** samples correctly reference the **binned** sample that the MAG was derived from.
-This can be done from within the checklist using the mandatory “Sample derived from” attribute.
+This can be done from within the checklist using the mandatory “sample derived from” attribute.
 You should also reference the **environmental** sample in the description as one of the following:

 “This sample represents a MAG from the metagenomic sample ERSXXXXX”